 What happens next?

-The Housing Legislation Amendment Bill has been referred to the Community Support and Services Committee for detailed consideration.
+The Housing Legislation Amendment Bill has been considered by the Community Support and Services Committee.

-Once the Bill passes through all stages in Parliament, it is sent to the Governor for Royal Assent.
+Now that the Bill has passed through all stages in Parliament, it is sent to the Governor for Royal Assent.
 When assent is given, the Bill becomes the law and then, instead of being called a Bill, it is described as an Act of Parliament.

-Your browser is not suppported.
+Your browser is not supported.
 Some functionality might not work as expected.

 Please upgrade your browser to a version on the supported browser list

 Bill Introduction and Release of Decision Regulatory Impact Statement

 Bill considered by Community Support and Services Committee